ariesco/CafeInMaude/README.md

-Cafe4Maude: A translation from CafeOBJ into Maude
+CafeInMaude: A translation from CafeOBJ into Maude
 =================================================

 CafeInMaude is a tool to introduce CafeOBJ specifications into the Maude system.